pensjonatus/flash-fiction/blog/this-is-the-end.md

 ---
-title: 'This Is The End'
+title: This Is The End
 date: '2012-02-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The boy was sitting in alone in a car.
 It was night time, the middle of a